November 3rd, 2021

 COST #1: Increased Risk of Chronic Diseases

-Several studies associate increased sedentary time with the many adverse health conditions and chronic diseases, including coronary heart disease, type 2 diabetes, breast and colon cancers, and osteoporosis.
+Several studies associate increased sedentary time with many adverse health conditions and chronic diseases, including coronary heart disease, type 2 diabetes, breast and colon cancers, and osteoporosis.

 Undeniably, these chronic diseases greatly reduce an individual’s quality of life.
 On top of this, there are costs to the healthcare system, as well as the impact on those that care for you and love you.